CloudLabs-MOC/CloudLabs-SEED/Cryptography/RSA-Public-Key-Encryption-and-Signature-Lab/RSA-Public-Key-Encryption-and-Signature-Lab.md

 ```
 M = I owe you $2000.
 ```
-Please make a slight change to the messageM, such as changing$2000to$3000, and sign the modified message.
+Please make a slight change to the messageM, such as changing `$2000` to `$3000` , and sign the modified message.
 Compare both signatures and describe what you observe.

 ### 3.5 Task 5: Verifying a Signature

-Bob receives a message M ="Launch a missile." from Alice, with her signature S. We know that Alice’s public key is (e, n).
+Bob receives a message `M ="Launch a missile."` from Alice, with her signature `S`.
+We know that Alice’s public key is `(e, n)`.
 Please verify whether the signature is indeed Alice’s or not.
 The public key and signature (hexadecimal) are listed in the following:

 ```